OpenBazaar/official_site/_posts/blog/2018-10-31/2018-10-31-why-we-are-integrating-ethereum-into-openbazaar.markdown

 Integrating **ETH** and **ERC20 payments** is a natural next-step for OpenBazaar.

 Beyond simple payments, **smart contracts** built on Ethereum -- with its rich Turing-complete scripting language -- may allow us to support markets that would be extremely challenging to support with Bitcoin-like script-based cryptocurrencies.
 Trustless auctions, DAO-based stores, insurance contracts, and affiliate marketing are just a few of the ideas we are exploring.
 Integrating Ethereum has the potential expand the types of products and services offered on the platform.

+Users won't be required to use Ethereum to use OpenBazaar, and can still stick to paying and being paid in Bitcoin or other supported cryptocurrencies.

 #### In Summary